Re-Alloc/Re-Alloc/README.md

 # Hello there!

 I'm Re:Alloc.
 I'm an aspiring Spanish low-level dev who likes programming in C by doing personal projects and who wants to learn C++ and Assembly.
-I like Embeddes Systems and IoT
+I like Embedded Systems and IoT

 I may not have many repos including all the languages below.
 That's because I mainly use C (like I said before) and I don't usually use Python nor Go